 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-NJIT is ranked #132 out of 2,241 schools in the nation for overall quality on College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
+NJIT is ranked #132 out of 2,241 schools in the nation for overall quality on College Factual's 2022 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
 This puts it in the top 10% of all schools in the nation.
 This is an improvement over the previous year, when NJIT held the #302 spot on the Best Overall Colleges list.

 Is It Hard to Get Into NJIT?